This article was last updated by on

 So, I used my common sense and planted a tall plant (zucchini) near my plant to provide shade.
 Oh, how proud of me my plant must be.

-9 Best Blueberry Companion Plants
+9 Suitable Blueberry Companion Plants For Your Garden

-When I was on my journey to look for the best Blueberry bush companion plants, I confirmed if they provide the above benefits.
+While journeying for the best Blueberry bush companion plants, I confirmed if they provide the above benefits.

 While Blueberry requires full bright sunlight for about 8 hours a day and acidic soil to thrive, I chose plants that can flourish under those conditions.